AVALANCHE COMMUNITY PROGRAMS

 - Community involvement (i.e. tutoring, community service projects, volunteer work or unique home situation such as caring for younger siblings or grandparents, etc.)

 Team Fit focuses on teaching kids about nutrition and fitness fundamentals.
-The program is available for classroom grades 3-8 throughout Metro Denver.
+The program is available for classroom grades 3 through 8 throughout Metro Denver.

 Classes that sign-up for Team Fit will be asked to make a “Team Fit pledge” for the school year.
 Following your pledge throughout the school year will make your students eligible to win Avalanche prizes!
 You can find where to make your pledge on the registration page.